 In late March - early April I got very ill.
 About 48 hours later I was in Army Hospital in Fukuoka Japan with malaria.
 You talk about a weight reduction program, I went from 138 pounds down to 121 pounds in a matter of days.
 In those days it took me forever to put on weight.
 I wish I could say that now.
 I finally gained enough weight that they let me go back to the 51st.

 I have received orders that I have been transferred from Air Installations Squadron to 51st Wing Headquarters Squadron.
+When I was checking out of Air Installations Squadron Major Robinson came up to me.
+He shook my hand and thanked me for keeping him alive.
 My new job assignment is working in the Flying Safety Office assisting in aircraft accident investigations.
 There will be one officer and myself in the office.
 Captain Alvin Welbes had the dubious honor of training me for this new position.
 He had a lot of patience and before too long I was very comfortable with my new position.
 It was very interesting work, but did have its bad times.
 We had a pilot taking off on a mission to Korea and his landing gear collapsed and dropped him onto his napalm.
 One of our Japanese runway guards managed to pull him from the F-80, but he was already badly burned.
 I went to the Med Tent and helped the Medics apply a covering over his body so that they could fly him to an Army Hospital at Fukuoka Japan.
 It wasnít part of my job, but they needed the help.
 He didnít make it.

 In July Major Frank Forsyth, he had replaced Captain Welbes, and I got our orders to go advance party to Suwon K-13 Korea.
 The pilots were already flying missions from K-13 so that is where we were needed.